ronstovsky/sepcon/docs/README.md

 The external properties cannot be altered, they are read-only and are set at (or passed from) the parent Component.

 * **Properties**
-  In the [component view] scope - external properties will override local properties under the same key.
+  In the [component view] scope - external properties will get override by local properties under the same key.
 * **Methods**
   Local method under the same key as an external method will be in charge of executing it, by using the `next` argument.